davidson16807/tectonics.glsl/README.md

   * **constants**
   * **geometry**
     * **mensuration** functions for determining the areas and volumes of common geometric solids
-    * **point intersection** signed distance functions and functions for testing whether a point is inside a geometric solid
+    * **point intersection** signed distance functions and tests for whether a point is inside a geometric solid
     * **line intersection** functions for determining distances at which a line intersects common geometric solids
     * **surface normals** gradients of common signed distance functions
   * **functional analysis** functions for converting to and from common function spaces: fourier, spherical harmonics, DCT, etc.